TomaszWaszczyk/historia.waszczyk.com/src/content/powiedzenia.md

 An apple a day keeps the doctor away

+Kim jest niewolnik?
+Niewolnik to ten któremu są dawane skrzydła a on idzie zamiatać ulice.

 <!-- “The longer I live, the more I realize the impact of attitude on life.

 Attitude, to me, is more important than facts.
 It is more important than the past, the education, the money, than circumstances, than failure, than successes, than what other people think or say or do.